 Anyway, onward to the point.

-I am one of those people who can do lots of different things.
-Most of us are, but the majority of us tend to settle their life’s focus into one particular field.
-They go to school, college, university, whatever, and then use their experiences to progress their chosen career or calling.
+I’m one of those people who can do lots of different things.
+Most of us can, but the majority of us tend to settle our life’s focus into one particular field.
+They go to school, college, university, whatever, and then use their experiences to progress in their chosen career or calling.
 They use what they’ve learned to its full potential.
 They fulfil their one potential, the one they have been working towards since they decided upon it at one point or another.

 Me?
 Not so much.

 I’ve spent my entire life doing lots of different things, becoming qualified to do multiple roles and follow different paths, but I’ve never quite settled upon one of them.
 I really struggled with the idea of concentrating my skills in one particular area for the rest of my life and just doing that.

 I still really struggle with that notion.
 It’s why I spend my life juggling 5,000 different plates; one day I’m a teacher, another day I’m a designer, and then I’m a writer, artist, gamer, rugby player, languages specialist, business owner and anything in between.